zmdominguez/zmdominguez.github.io/_posts/2021-10-04-multi-module-lint.md

 ### First stab 🗡️

 The answer of course, is to write a Lint rule.
 [Alex Lockwood](https://twitter.com/alexjlockwood) [open sourced a rule](https://github.com/alexjlockwood/android-lint-checks-demo/blob/master/checks/src/main/java/com/lyft/android/lint/checks/DeprecatedPurpleColorXmlDetector.kt) that flags usages of a specific colour in XML files, and that was a good starting off point for us.
-Instead of checking just a specific colour like he does, we check against a list of all the colours in the aforementioned `colours_deprecated.xml` file.
+Instead of checking just a specific colour like Alex does, we check against a list of all the colours in the aforementioned `colours_deprecated.xml` file.

 ```kotlin
 val DEPRECATED_COLOURS = listOf("light_gray_background", "red_error", "smoke_gray", "subhead_text_color_dark", ....)